Download

 In spite (or because) of the team’s fiery past, Mr Vincenzo’s is bright and vivacious.
 Scarlet jungle flame flowers and splashes of vivid orange are complemented by subdued sage and 70s-style brown ceramic tiles, while orb sconce lighting and outdoor crazy paving complete the mid-century look.

-Chef and co-founder Matti Fallon says the inspiration behind the restaurant’s decor is a kind of retro rumpus room.
+Chef Mikey Kharsas says the inspiration behind the restaurant’s decor is a kind of retro rumpus room.

 “There's a sense of escapism in there,” he says.
 “It's just a totally different world.
 You feel transported.”